Series: A Court of Thorns and Roses #3

-There’s no doubt that war with Hybern is likely to happen, and so Feyre must do all she can to protect Prythian as well as the Mortal Lands from being destroyed.
+There’s no doubt that an outbreak of war with Hybern is on the horizon, and so Feyre must do all she can to protect Prythian as well as the Mortal Lands from being destroyed.
 But this is no easy task, especially as Prythian is divided into Courts who have no solid allegiance to one another.
 And so secrets must be revealed, and pride must be swallowed if the High Lords of Prythian wish to save their lands, and everyone close to them.
 A Court of Wings and Ruin brings readers a powerful and sensational conclusion to the end of a brilliant series.

 Series: Throne of Glass #4